Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Discussion

 We make qualitative parallels of our cloud-crushing simulation results with recent JWST observations of infrared emission line maps (from cold clouds and dust) in the M82 outflow by \citealt{Fisher2024MNRAS}.
 However, a detailed comparison would require cloud-crushing simulations to include the molecular phase ($\lesssim 10^4\ \rm K$) which brings in additional physics like self-gravity, self-shielding, dust sputtering and creation (\citealt{Kannan2021MNRAS,Girichidis2021MNRAS.505.1083G,farber2022MNRAS, Chen2024MNRAS}), which we have not taken into account.

 In addition, the effects of thermal conduction and magnetic fields can be significant in determining the small-scale structure of cold clouds.
-Several recent works have demonstrated that magnetic fields suppress mixing-induced hydrodynamic instabilities, reducing the rate at which the cold mass grows in cloud-crushing simulations (\citealt{McCourt2015MNRAS, Kooij2021MNRAS}) -- a picture also supported by recent idealized simulations of radiative turbulent mixing layers with magnetic fields by \citealt{DasHK2024MNRAS}.
+Several recent works have demonstrated that magnetic fields suppress mixing-induced hydrodynamic instabilities, reducing the rate at which the cold mass grows in cloud-crushing simulations (\citealt{McCourt2015MNRAS, Kooij2021MNRAS}) -- a picture also supported by recent idealised simulations of radiative turbulent mixing layers with magnetic fields by \citealt{DasHK2024MNRAS} and wind-blown bubble simulations by \citealt{Lancaster2024ApJ} where suppression of hydrodynamic mixing gets manifested as a reduction in the fractal structure of turbulent boundary layers.
 Moreover, magnetic fields give rise to additional drag on the cloud due to draping by magnetic fields (\citealt{Dursi2008ApJ}) which is very sensitive to not just the magnetic field strength but more importantly to the orientation of the magnetic fields (\citealt{Pineda2024MNRAS, Kaul2025MNRAS}) with respect to the direction of motion of the clouds or the direction of spatial gradients in the background medium.
 Strength and orientation of magnetic fields might also be responsible for the generation of cold filamentary structures observed in galactic outflows (like M82) that bear striking similarity with solar prominences.
 In systems similar to cloud-crushing, magnetic fields have also been found to modulate the properties of ram-pressure stripped tails in jellyfish galaxies (\citealt{Muller2021Galax}).
 Therefore, magnetic fields and their associated effects can give rise to slow movement of long-lived clouds, leading to higher cold-mass seeding at any position in the bulk of the outflow, albeit at a lower rate.
-Furthermore, a distribution of multiple clouds (common in the CGM; cf. \citealt{Liang2020MNRAS, Bisht2024arXiv, Hummels2024ApJ, Tan2024MNRAS}) can interact with each other (\citealt{Nguyen2024MNRAS}) and can also change the bulk properties of the wind by inducing precipitation (owing to thermal instability; \citealt{thompson2016, Schneider2018, Dannen2020ApJ, lochhaas_2021MNRAS}).
+Furthermore, a distribution of multiple clouds (common in the CGM; cf. \citealt{Liang2020MNRAS, Bisht2024MNRAS, Hummels2024ApJ, Tan2024MNRAS}) can interact with each other (\citealt{Nguyen2024MNRAS}) and can also change the bulk properties of the wind by inducing precipitation (owing to thermal instability; \citealt{thompson2016, Schneider2018, Dannen2020ApJ, lochhaas_2021MNRAS}).
 Such effects can give rise to multiphase outflows with significantly different kinematic and thermodynamic properties, not considered in our work.
 Careful consideration of such effects and their relative importance and diverse outflow environments should be considered in the future.
 This would enable simulations to make realistic predictions of cloud properties in different regimes and bridge the discrepancies between predictions from small-scale simulations and results of large-scale simulations of individual galaxies or cosmological simulations.